 Thinkific has pricing plans for all business stages.
 So whether you are a beginner or an established business, you’ll find a plan that suits your needs.

 Before concluding this Thinkific review, you need to know where the platform stands in regard to the competitors.

 Thinkific’s top competitor is Teachable.

 While both platforms are kind of similar regarding their scope, Thinkific has much more to offer for course creation and engagement.
-It supports live lessons, assignments, community, etc., which aren’t available in Teachable.
+It supports live lessons, assignments, community, mobile apps, etc., which aren’t available in Teachable.

 Even when it comes to things like website creation and reporting and administration, Thinkific is the clear winner.
 Read our Thinkific vs Teachable guide for a detailed comparison.

 Next comes Kajabi, which is an all-in-one online course platform.

 While Kajabi also has an impressive set of features for course creation, it stands out with a strong suite of sales and marketing tools for blogging, podcasts, sales funnels, email marketing, etc.

 So, creators normally go for Kajabi over Thinkific when they want to keep their entire online course business on one platform.
 Read our Thinkific vs Kajabi guide for more information.

 Some other platforms, such as LearnWorlds, Podia, and New Zenler, are also compared with Thinkific.
 If you want to do a side-by-side comparison of these, you should use our interactive comparison tool.